daos-stack/daos/docs/admin/deployment.md

 `daos_server (nvme|scm) scan` can be used to query storage on the local host directly.

 !!! note
-    'daos_server' commands will refuse to run if a process with the same name exists (e.g. as a systemd service under the 'daos_server' userid).
+    `daos_server` commands will refuse to run if a process with the same name exists (e.g. as a systemd service under the `daos_server` userid).

 NVMe SSDs no longer need to be made accessible first by running `daos_server nvme prepare`, `daos_server nvme scan` will take the necessary steps to prepare the devices unless `--skip-prep`